-10. We recommend choosing your woodstove carefully.
-A large, quality made, airtight woodstove puts out a uniform heat over a long period of time, which is decidedly to your advantage.
-Also, consider the total volume to be heated and the fact that the yurt has a higher rate of heat loss than a typical insulated house of the same volume.
-Make-up air for the wood burning stove may be provided through a vent in the wood floor adjacent to the stove if needed.
-To prevent ashes from falling into the vent do not place it under the door of the stove.
-A fan near the woodstove or a ceiling fan mounted on the fan support (available from Pacific Yurts) helps circulate the heat throughout the interior.
+Choose your stove carefully.
+A large, quality airtight woodstove puts out uniform heat over a long period of time, which is to your advantage.
+Consider the total volume to be heated and the fact that the yurt has a higher rate of heat loss than a typical insulated house of the same size.
+Make-up air for the woodstove may be provided through a vent in the floor adjacent to the stove if needed.
+A ceiling fan or fan mounted near the stove will help to circulate heat throughout the interior.